clambro/black-hole-thesis/docs/description.md

 \nabla^\alpha\Delta_\alpha\phi = 0
 $$

 This is the equation we have to solve to track the evolution of our wave in our spacetime.
-If those alphas weren't there, this would be the same wave equation that governs a vibrating drum or a guitar string, but unfortunately for us they are there and they introduce a heck of a lot of complexity into an otherwise simple concept.
-What those alphas tell us is that our wave is moving through curved space, and the way that space curves is described by a spacetime metric.
+If those alpha indices weren't there, this would be the same wave equation that governs the surface of a drum or a vibrating guitar string, but unfortunately for us they are there and they introduce a heck of a lot of complexity into an otherwise simple concept.
+What those alphas tell us is that our wave is moving through curved spacetime.
+The way that spacetime curves is described by a metric.
 Our spherically symmetric spacetime metric looks like this

 $$
 ds^2 = -\frac{A}{N^2}dt^2 + \frac{1}{A}dr^2 + r^2d\Omega
 $$

-This metric tells us how spacetime warps at a local level due to the presence of our field.
-The function $A$ is called the radial factor, and it will be very important for determining black hole formation later.
-The function $N$ is called the lapse, and it tracks the gravitational time dilation of the system.
-Now that we have our metric, we can resolve what's going on behind the alphas and write our Klein-Gordon equation as a pair of coupled equations, which look uglier but are much easier to work with computationally
+This metric tells us how spacetime curves at a local level due to the presence of our field.
+The function $A$ is called the radial factor, and it will be important for tracking black hole formation later.
+The function $N$ is called the lapse, and it measures the gravitational time dilation of the system.
+Now that we have our metric, we can resolve what's going on behind the alphas and rewrite our Klein-Gordon equation as a pair of coupled equations, which look uglier but are much easier to work with computationally

 $$
 \partial_t\phi = \frac{A\Pi}{N}